benaziziasmae/School_District_Analysis/README.md

   The four major changes that occured between the two analyses were:

  - Without the 9th graders' scores, Thomas High School is not as competitive with other charter schools.
- - Thomas High School that was ranked 2nd dropped out of the top 5 schools right to number 8 position after the change.
  - The average math and reading scores were dropped slightly at district level, but drastically at school and grade level after the change.
  - The percentage passing students for math, reading and overall was also significantly affected at school and grade level for Thomas High School after the change.
-- All academic parameters related to math, reading and overall score were drastically dropped which ever category of type, size and school spending per student Thomas high School fell into.
+- All academic parameters related to math, reading and overall score were remain the same which ever category of type, size and school spending per student Thomas high School fell into.